Oatmeal-Lin/silent-sms-ping/design/README.md

 - title: "Silent SMS ping - {time of notification}"
 - text "Silent SMS has been detected! \n Received from: {number/unknown} \n Detected at {date and time}"
 - "VIEW" button to open application.

+### New functionality
+Proposal for new functionality: data collection for threat analytics.
+If user agrees (and select this in settings), data about received SMSes will be sent to threat analytics server:
+- device ID
+- date and time of event
+- number from which silent SMS has been received
+- phone location (if enabled)
+- PDU data (SMSC, payload,...)

+User can enter URL of the threat analytic server.
+Data collection would be used for detecting patterns, i. e. if silent SMSes are used to track users.
+Typical example of use: data from journalists are collected on their own threat analytics server.